Review date: September 2020

 - South America: 171

-Although this appears to be one of the largest home swap networks, as a free network it’s likely that many of these listings are from inactive members.
-There are a lot of listings with no pictures and no way to filter those out.
-I assume people who didn’t bother to upload pictures aren’t serious about house swapping.
-But the bigger problem is the members who join free networks and then never delete their listing but stop using it at some point.
-Some not insignificant percentage of these 17,800 listings are almost certainly inactive.
+Although this appears to be one of the largest home swap networks, many of these listings are from inactive members.
+The problem is the members who join free networks and then never delete their listing, but stop using it at some point.
+Some large percentage of these 17,800 listings are almost certainly inactive.
+In truth I’ve never met anyone who uses this network so it’s a bit of a mystery.
+It’s also odd that their number of advertised listings has not changed in years.

-I did reach out to Geenee to ask about ways to filter out inactive members and they responded that while they do de-activate people whose email is bouncing, they do not have any other filters or policies for those who have stopped using their accounts.
-Instead they have a pretty sophisticated algorithm set up so that search results sort by level of activity.
+I did reach out to Geenee to ask about ways to filter out inactive members and they responded that they only de-activate people whose email is bouncing.
+But accounts that are not being used are left active.
+Geenee does have an algorithm to sort search results level of activity.
 This means you should always reach out to the matches on the first few pages of results.
-I noticed that after the first 500 or so listings returned for a very general search, no one has specified availability on their calendar.

 Although the Geenee team was very responsive to my questions, and explained their sort system in quite a bit of detail, I’m still at a loss to calculate what percentage of the membership of Geenee is actually active.
-My best guess is that it’s similar to my calculation for GuesttoGuest, another free home swap network.
-For that network I estimated about 1/3 of the members are active, based on a somewhat scientific sample.
+They don’t have a way to know this because once Geenee members connect, the swap discussions move offline (via email or phone).
+My best guess is that it’s similar to my calculation for GuesttoGuest back when that network was also free.
+For G2G I estimated about 1/3 of the members were active, based on a somewhat scientific sample.
 This would put the active membership count for Geenee around 6000.
+This might be overly generous as I don’t see anyone on the network with their calendar of availability filled in, even in the first listings returned during a search.

 Searching: The search functionality is very basic.
 You can search by continent, and select whether or not you want to display rentals with the home exchanges, and you can specify dates and number of people the home must sleep.
 That’s pretty much it, there are no further filters.
-They do also have a text based search box but it’s powered by Google and seems to be broken.
-I could only get it to return results from the web in general, not results specific to the Geenee website.
+They do also have a text based search box powered by Google which returns listings with your keywords.

 Listings: Results are displayed in a usable format with details on the property clear when you select one to view.